logicaldami/engrshege/README.md

 :seedling: In my free time, I create tech related content on <a href="https://Instagram.com/stacktribe">StackTribe</a> to help people learn web development easily.

-:telescope: I can perform very well as an indie hacker and likewise work hand-in-hand with a team of experienced developers, you can imagine all the knowledge packed together as one!
+💪🏽 I can perform very well as an indie hacker and likewise work hand-in-hand with a team of experienced developers, you can imagine all the knowledge packed together as one!

 ---